yossi-shasho/redirect_on_back/README.md

 2. User wants to change one of his details.
 3. User hits 'back'.
 4. User changes something and hits 'submit' again.
-5. Arrrggggg... a new User record has been created instead of updating the old one
+5. Arrrggg... a new User record has been created instead of updating the existing one.

 ## Installation (Rails 3.1 and higher)